ajn96/iSensor-SPI-Buffer/README.md

 * Buffer Full Interrupt Mode: The selected DIO will go high when the buffer is full
 * Pin Pass-Through Mode: The DIO output from the IMU (e.g. a data ready signal or sync signal) will be directly connected to the master device, using an ADG1611 switch.
 When a DIO is configured in pin pass-through mode it cannot be used for interrupt signalling

 The state of each interrupt signal is checked and updated on each iteration of the main cyclic executive loop.
-This insures quick response time to changes in the buffer state while maintaining a simple program flow.
+This ensures quick response time to changes in the buffer state while maintaining a simple program flow.

 **Command Execution**